 Aditi Bhagwat is a talented and well-known Kathak and Lavani professional, choreographer and actress.
 She was born on January 18, 1981 in Maharashtra, India.
 Her journey started at the age of four and she was highly inspired by Ragini Bhagwat, her mother who is a classical singer.
-She was guided by Roshan Kumari and
+She was guided by

 when she was just starting her Jaipur style Kathak training.
 Aditi was trained in Odissi by Jhelum Paranjpe, which led her to prepare in the art of expressions called Abhinaya and Adda, from which she became popular.
 Besides taking a master in Psychology, she took a degree in Kathak dance from Akhil Bharatiya Gandharva Mahavidyalaya.
 The Nalanda Dance and Research Academy in Mumbai gave her the title of Nalanda Nritya Nipun.
 Aside from Kathak dance, she is also keen in doing the Maharashtrian folk dance called Lavani.

 , a master of Jazz, Sivamani, a percussionist and Merlin D’Souza, a prominent music composer.
 She made a performance at the Budapest Spring Festival along with the famous pianist Bela Szakcsi Lakatos, for the Indo-Gypsy Jazz project, which was held in Hungary.
 She also collaborated with Karthik and Gotam: Business Class Refugees during a concert, held in Morlaix, France in the year 2012 and with pianist Rod Williams in The Issue Project Room in

 .
 Aditi has combined the conventional Kathak gestures and the sophisticated beat of the Chakkradhars, Tatkaar and Taals with the erratic time cycles using the instruments such as Djembe, Cuatro, Drums, Sitar, Ghumbri and a lot more.